 Navigating Software Developer Turnover Challenges: Key Strategies for Tech Leaders

-This high turnover rate not only disrupts ongoing projects but also leads to hidden consequences such as loss of institutional knowledge, decreased team morale, and inflated recruitment and training costs.
+This attrition not only disrupts project continuity but also leads to hidden consequences such as loss of institutional knowledge, decreased morale, and rising recruitment and onboarding costs.

 The Hidden Consequences of Higher Developer Turnover